Davy Crockett (nuclear device): Launcher

 Weapons assigned to infantry units were carried in M113s, those allocated to airborne units were carried on Jeeps.

-The M28 launcher was also equipped with a 20mm spotting rifle – a single-shot weapon that fired depleted uranium rounds using a high–low system.
+The M28 launcher was also equipped with a 20 mm spotting rifle – a single-shot weapon that fired depleted uranium rounds using a high–low system.
 These rounds flew a similar trajectory to the nuclear projectiles and produced white smoke when they landed, helping determine range.

 The Davy Crockett was fired remotely.
 A mechanically-operated detonator at the end of 22 m of detonating cord led to the propellant charge.
 The M388 nuclear projectile was attached to a titanium piston by means of a bayonet mount.
 When fired, the piston was blown out of the tube by the detonating propellant.
 The piston was hollow and filled with high-pressure gas from the explosion, this pressure broke shear pins that connected the piston to the nuclear projectile, detaching it after a few meters of flight.
 The piston would hit the ground several hundred meters in front of the weapon while the projectile continued to the target.

 The Davy Crocketts were operated by a five-man crew, the squad consisting of a Commander, Gunner, Assistant Gunner, Loader and Computer.

 The commander of the M388 could issue use and have the weapon fired in a matter of minutes.

 The weapon was made from lightweight metals – the tripod was aluminum, the barrel was titanium – and it was possible to break the smaller M28 weapon into three loads that could be carried by the crew, with the other two crew carrying two radios and accessories.
 The weight of the M28 launcher was 185 lb while the bigger M29 weighed 440 lb.

 Operating the M28 or M29 versions of the weapon with a three-man crew was also possible.

 In the 3rd Armored Division in Germany in the 1960s many Davy Crockett Sections (all of which were in the Heavy Mortar Platoons, in Headquarters Companies of Infantry or Armor Maneuver Battalions) received what became a mix of M28 and M29 launchers (e.g., one of each per D/C section).
 Eventually, the M28s were replaced by M29s, so that both the armored personnel carriers and the Jeeps carried the M29.